snarkmaster/folly-coro-safe/folly/coro/safe/SaferCoro.md

 While the talk recommends `co_invoke` and a manually-invoked `cleanup()` member coro, you will see that `coro/safe` offers more robust solutions.

-# How does it work?
+## How does it work?

+### Compile-time reference safety

-(1) When you use `coro/safe` constructs, you end up telling the compiler -- through the type system -- a fairly precise lifetime contract for the objects you are referencing (details in `SafeAlias.h` and `Captures.h`).
+When you use `coro/safe` constructs, you end up telling the compiler -- through the type system -- a fairly precise lifetime contract for the objects you are referencing (details in `SafeAlias.h` and `Captures.h`).
 As a result, many common lifetime bugs become compiler errors.
 Briefly, when you intact with "safe" tasks like `async_closure` and friends:
   - Value types like `int` maybe passed everywhere without restriction.
   - Child coros can refer to data owned by parent closures via wrapper classes from `Captures.h`.
 While there's a zoo of `capture` sub-types,